Meet the partners of Wild West End

 The Crown Estate

 We believe that a successful business and a sustainable business are one and the same.
 Our integrated approach to sustainability has led to the development of a London Ecology Masterplan, which sets out our ambition to create over a hectare of new green space across our London portfolio by 2030, an area one and a third times the size of Wembley Stadium football pitch.

-We have adopted and implemented plans, resulting in the creation of over 3,000m2 of green space since 2013, through a combination of green roofs, green walls, planters and pocket habitats on both new developments and existing buildings– creating valuable habitats for wildlife and improving the experience for people living, working and visiting central London.
+Since 2013, we have created up to 3,000m² of green space across our London estate, through a combination of green roofs, green walls, planters and pocket habitats on both new developments and existing buildings– creating valuable habitats for wildlife and improving the experience for people living, working and visiting central London.
 We have also undertaken habitat mapping and bird and bat baseline surveys since 2013, and these will be repeated regularly to monitor the project’s success.

 Howard de Walden

 The Howard de Walden Estate is the freehold owner of most of the buildings in Marylebone.
 The Estate is wholly owned by the Howard de Walden family whose ties to Marylebone date back to the early 18th century.

 The Estate comprises over 850 properties including residential, office, retail and restaurant units, as well as medical space within the Harley Street Medical Area.
 Located in a conservation area, our portfolio includes a large variety of Georgian, Victorian and more modern properties, many of which are listed.

 The Estate remains firmly rooted in the local community and we are committed to preserving the unique character and rich heritage of the area, while seeking to create 21st century facilities, enhance biodiversity, improve the local environment, and engage with the community to create a greener Marylebone.